aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/spreadsheetml-to-bmp/_index.md

 {{% blocks/products/pf/agp/content h2="Convert SPREADSHEETML to BMP Using Python" %}}

+How to convert SPREADSHEETML to BMP?
 With Aspose.Cells for Python library, you can easily convert SPREADSHEETML to BMP programmatically with  a few lines of code.
 [Aspose.Cells for Python](https://pypi.org/project/aspose-cells-python/) is capable of building cross-platform applications with the ability to generate, modify, convert, render and print all Excel files.
 Python Excel API not only convert between spreadsheet formats, it can also render Excel files as images, PDF, HTML, ODS, CSV, SVG, JSON, WORD, PPT and more, thus making it a perfect choice to exchange documents in industry-standard formats.

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Save SPREADSHEETML to BMP in Python Online for Free" %}}

+The following example demonstrates how to convert SPREADSHEETML to BMP in Python.
+{{% blocks/products/pf/agp/text %}}

+Follow the easy steps to convert SPREADSHEETML to BMP.
+Upload your SPREADSHEETML file, then simply save it as BMP file.
+For both SPREADSHEETML reading and BMP writing you can use fully qualified filenames.
+The output BMP content and formatting will be identical to the original SPREADSHEETML document.

+{{% /blocks/products/pf/agp/text %}}

+{{% /blocks/products/pf/agp/content %}}

+{{% cells-convert title="Free App and Sample Code to Convert SPREADSHEETML to BMP Online" formats="pdf;xls;xlsx;docx;pptx;xlsm;xlsb;xlt;ods;ots;csv;tsv;html;jpg;bmp;png;webp;svg;tiff;xps;mhtml;md;json;xml;zip;sql;txt;et;dif;emf;fods;gif;sxc;xlam;xltm;xltx" InputFormat="xml" outformat="bmp" IsLandingPage="true" language="pythonnet" %}}

+{{% blocks/products/pf/agp/content h2="How to Convert SPREADSHEETML to BMP via Python" %}}

+{{% blocks/products/pf/agp/text %}}

+ Python developers can easily load & convert SPREADSHEETML to BMP in just a few lines of code.

+{{% /blocks/products/pf/agp/text %}}

+1. Load SPREADSHEETML file with an instance of Workbook
+1. Convert SPREADSHEETML to BMP by calling Workbook.save method

+{{% /blocks/products/pf/agp/content %}}

+{{% blocks/products/pf/agp/content h2="Python library to convert SPREADSHEETML to BMP" %}}

+{{% blocks/products/pf/agp/text %}}

+There are three options to install "Aspose.Cells for Python via NET" onto your system.
+Please choose one that resembles your needs and follow the step-by-step instructions:

+{{% /blocks/products/pf/agp/text %}}

+1. Install Aspose.Cells for Python via NET in Windows.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#windows)
+1. Install Aspose.Cells for Python via NET in Linux.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#linux)
+1. Install Aspose.Cells for Python via NET in macOS.
+See [Documentation](https://docs.aspose.com/cells/python-net/getting-started/#macos)

 {{% /blocks/products/pf/agp/content %}}

 {{% blocks/products/pf/agp/content h2="System Requirements" %}}